NikhilaRao1/medical-imaging-book/chapter2.md

 A system is defined as linear if it satisfies two fundamental properties: additivity and homogeneity.
 These properties describe how the system responds to combinations and scalings of inputs.
 Linear systems are central to biomedical signal processing and medical imaging because they are mathematically tractable and allow powerful analytical tools to be applied.

-Mathematically, if a system is represented by an operator LLL acting on an input signal v(t)v(t)v(t), linearity ensures predictable and consistent behavior.
+Mathematically, if a system is represented by an operator \(L\) acting on an input signal \(v(t)\), linearity ensures predictable and consistent behavior.
 This predictability is essential in imaging systems, where signals are often decomposed, processed, and recombined.
 Many imaging and reconstruction algorithms are explicitly designed under the assumption of linearity.

 An important consequence of linearity is that a linear system must produce zero output when given zero input.
 If an input signal contains no energy or information, the system cannot generate output on its own.
 This condition follows directly from the properties of additivity and homogeneity.